hardhats/vista-install-docs/New/InitializeVistA.rst

     ></code></div>

-Then we propogate that entry to the ``Kernel System Parameters`` and ``RPC Broker Site Parameters`` files.
+Then we propagate that entry to the ``Kernel System Parameters`` and ``RPC Broker Site Parameters`` files.
 The value that is being set should be the same as the ``NUMBER`` value from the above result.